Marinmairnmarin/Marinmairnmarin.github.io/publications.md

 </iframe>

 Interpretation**
-The histogram above shows that most recipes cluster between **5–15 steps**, with a peak around 8 steps and a long right tail of very complex recipes.
-This tells us that “number of steps” varies enough to be a potential predictor of rating—simpler recipes might correlate with higher ratings.
+The histogram above shows that most recipes cluster between **5–15 steps**, with a peak around 8 steps.
+It shows some variation which might help us learn recipes' ratings.
+Since it basically follows a normal distribution, we don't need to adjust its distribution anymore if it's used in prediciton model.

 ### Distribution of Average Ratings